SierraLima/GitRepo/doc/doc.md

 ## Tests

 The tests are located in `app/tests`.
 To run the suite, type `/vendor/bin/phpunit` at the root of the code source on a Linux machine.
+SQLite is currently not installed on the virtual machine therefore the tests must be runned locally.

 ## MySQL login